-e) Society
+e) Corporate Social Responsibility

-As part of social risk management, the Company also aligns its Corporate Social Responsibility (CSR) programs towards the goal for social development within communities in which the company operates by supporting education, improving health and increasing long-term employment.
+As part of social risk management, the company also aligns its Corporate Social Responsibility (CSR) programs toward the goal of social development within communities in which the company operates by supporting education, improving health, and encouraging long-term employment.

-Part of the positive social contribution of the Company within the year 2019 was the support towards health through the donation of bed covers and pillowcases to a specialist hospital.
+Part of the positive social contribution of the company within the year 2021 was the support towards health through the donation of fund to a cancer foundation.
+Reflective jackets and cones were also donated to a government agency as an encouragement to ensure safe roads in Nigeria.